pulibrary/rdss-handbook/globus.md

 1.  click on the collections tab
 1.  click on "Add a guest Collection"
     - You may need to authorize (click rdssglobus@princeton.edu and allow)
-1.  click bowse and select the s3 bucket top path
+1.  click browse and select the S3 bucket top path
+    1. Select folder `pdc-describe-staging-postcuration` for stating
+    1. Select folder `pdc-describe-prod-postcuration` for production
 1. Fill in the name and description
 1. Click create collection
 1. Click "Add Permissions - Share With"